Braces have been around a long time. (The earliest varieties showed up centuries ago!)

 Despite braces offering top-notch results, many adults avoid them due to their lengthy treatment times, visibility, and cost.
 Luckily, if these are issues for you, you can opt for at-home clear aligners.

-Braces and home aligners are not the same, though.
-And in this guide, we’ll outline the main differences between braces and home aligners, including who’s a good candidate for each method, costs, and more.
+Braces and at-home aligners are very different treatments, though.
+And in this guide, we’ll outline the main differences between them, including who’s a good candidate for each method, costs, and more.
 By the end, you’ll have a clear picture of both treatment types, and more importantly, which one is best for you.

 In-Office vs. At-Home Treatment: An Overview

 If we had to summarize the difference between braces and home clear aligners in a phrase, here’s what we’d say: in-office vs. at-home treatments.

 And that’s an important distinction.
 If you go with an in-office treatment (like braces), then you’ll have pretty consistent access to your orthodontist.
 Your orthodontist can add in metal appliances and elastics, too.
 Those add-ons allow for stronger, more nuanced shifts, which makes braces the most powerful treatment option on the market.
 And with centuries of technology and research behind them, braces have, without a doubt, seen a case like yours.

 By contrast, at-home clear aligners are much newer.
 They got their start in 2014 when SmileDirectClub first brought aligners directly to the consumer, cutting out orthodontist visits entirely.